cnoam/technion-iem-ds_lab/README.md

    (or just this file if no archive is used)
   - check_java_file.sh: run the file ```Main.java``` in the supplied archive
   - check_sh.sh: run the file using bash
+  - check_xv6.sh: copy repository of xv6, apply user's patch, compile and run.<br>
+   This needs several files described in the shell script.

 ## Adding/Modifying matcher